NCAR/MPAS-Workflow/README.md

 A note about disk management
 ----------------------------
-This workflow includes automated deletion of some intermediate files.
-That behavior can be modified in scripts that look like `Clean{{Application}}.csh`.
+This workflow includes capability for automated deletion of some intermediate files.
+The default behavior is to keep all files, but that can be modified by setting the variational.retainObsFeedback and/or hofx.retainObsFeedback options to False.
 If data storage is still a problem, it is recommended to remove the `Cycling*` directories of an experiment after all desired verification has completed.
 The model- and observation-space statistical summary files in the `Verification` directory are orders of magnitude smaller than the full model states and instrument feedback files.